 Join us as we spend a few weeks reading How to Think Like Leonardo da Vinci together.
 We’ll start with Part One on May 16, and see where things go from there.

 Photo by Daniel Jolivet, Creative Commons via Flickr.
-Post by LW Willingham.
+Post by Will Willingham.

 - Celebrating 10 Years: Announcing the Inaugural Poet Laura - September 10, 2019